-The Compensation Committee uses tally sheets for our named executive officers in order to bring together, in one place, all of the elements of actual as well as potential future compensation.
+The Compensation Committee uses tally sheets to summarize all of the elements of each named executive officer's actual and potential future compensation.
 The tally sheets provide our Compensation Committee with the information necessary to evaluate the total compensation of a named executive officer.
 The tally sheets present the dollar amount of each component of the named executive officer's compensation, including cash compensation, accumulated deferred compensation balances, outstanding equity awards, retirement benefits, perquisites and any other compensation.
 With regard to performance scenarios, the tally sheets demonstrate the amounts of compensation that would be payable under minimum, target and maximum payouts under our cash and equity incentive compensation plans.